 How to Create Contracts in Apple Pages

-Learn how to create contracts professionally by using the instructions below as your reference.
+Learn how to create Service contracts professionally by using the instructions below as your reference.
 Whether you're an independent or freelance employee or a professional consultant, these instructions are guaranteed to help you create useful contracts for all purposes.

 1. Gather Information about the Other Party

 Regardless of the file format, the first thing that you should do when creating contracts is to know who the other party is.
 In this step, you should gather more details about them besides their name and their organization, and you should also know about the nature of their employment.
 Additionally, you might want to consider whether their agency's sales may affect your agreement.
 Take note of whatever information you can gather before entering into negotiations with them.